pkdone/practical-mongodb-aggregations-book/src/guides/composibility.md

 # Embrace Composability For Increased Productivity

-An aggregation pipeline is an ordered series of declarative statements, called stages.
+An aggregation pipeline is an ordered series of instructions, called stages.
 The entire output of one stage forms the whole input of the next stage, and so on, with no side effects.
 Pipelines exhibit high [composability](https://en.wikipedia.org/wiki/Composability) where stages are stateless self-contained components selected and assembled in various combinations (pipelines) to satisfy specific requirements.
 This composability promotes iterative prototyping, with straightforward testing after each increment.

 With MongoDB's aggregations, you can take a complex problem, requiring a complex aggregation pipeline, and break it down into straightforward individual stages, where each step can be developed and tested in isolation first.
 To better comprehend this composability, it may be helpful to internalise the following visual model.